Asgoret/test_tasks/Test 10/README.md

 # Development web server with load balancer

-Build an NGINX + Apache httpd web server serving PHP application with a Varnish or HAProxy load balancer in front of it following the diagram below:
+Build a NGINX + Apache httpd web server serving PHP application with a Varnish or HAProxy load balancer in front of it following the diagram below:

 ![Developemnt web server diagram](images/diagram.png)